bbbbencody/a-star-j-gatsby/src/pages/index.md

   title: The guy for the job.
 Any job.
   description: >
     Aaron James is a full-service handyman and contractor.
-With experience in everything from plumbing to deck building, Aaron has the knowledge to get the job done for you.
+With experience in everything from plumbing to landscaping and deck building, Aaron has the knowledge to get the job done for you.
 description: " Services provided such as landscaping, building of fences, decks, wooden planters,cabinet installs and more! "
 intro: